GZolovick/SS1100_Fall24_Final_Group3/README.md

 New orientation is: x 29.938735329380137, y 29.969811611578617, z 300.044394688855

 ### Check Plus Results:
 Check plus requirements met and shown.
-Both original and v2 of adc_script_CHECKPLUS utilized the calculate_rotation as a separate imported module.
+Both original and v2 ofadc_script_CHECKPLUS utilized the calculate_rotation as a separate imported module.

 ## Command and Data Handling:
 ### Check Results: